karzuo/bike/README.md

 |-- README.md                      # Project documentation (this file)
 ```

+### Configuration file
+* The configuration file is `constants.py` in the scripts folder.
+It consists of all configurations and constants used in the airflow operators code. (i.e. `extract_bikeshare_trips.py` and `create_biglake_tables.py`)
+* However, for the configurations of the DAG itself (ie schedule_interval, catchup etc), this can be done directly on the DAG paremeters in `bikeshare_etl.py` in the `dags` folder.

 ## Pre-requisites
 Before you start, make sure you have the following installed: